Last Updated: 9/20/23 | September 20th, 2023

 From 2019-2021, anti-government protests erupted in the capital in response to policies that increased subway fares and then became general protests about the increased cost of living, privatization, and inequality.
 Parts of the capital, Santiago, erupted in flames and the protests got violent.

-However, while the scars of those incidents are visible everywhere and there are still frequent protests, they are generally no longer as violent and are shrinking in size as the government gives in to certain demands.
-Moreover, these protests are confined to major cities.
+However, while the scars of those incidents are still visible, the pandemic and governmental changes, including the election of a new president, have ended this period of increased civil unrest.
+Moreover, protests in general are confined to major cities.
 If you’re going hiking in Patagonia or out to the desert or even to the nearby town of Valparaiso, you won’t notice anything.

 Are There Places to Avoid in Chile?

 Not really.
 You’ll want to be more vigilant in the busier areas of cities like Santiago and Valparaiso, where petty theft and tourist scams are more likely to occur, and protests are more likely to arise.
-There is no reason to avoid these places — just keep your guard up and your possessions secure as you’re put and about.
+There is no reason to avoid these places — just keep your guard up and your possessions secure as you’re out and about.

 Is Chile Safe to Travel Alone?